 b) Thereafter, ongoing DOC (Section 6.3), as per the QC requirements specified by method test variability/reproducibility (such as laboratory control samples) is required.

-c) In cases where an individual has prepared and/or analyzed samples using a method that has been in use by the laboratory for at least one (1) year prior to applying for accreditation, and there have been no significant changes in instrument type or method, the on-going DOC shall be acceptable as an initial DOC.
+c) In cases where an individual has prepared and/or analyzed samples using a method that has been in use by the laboratory for at least one (1) year prior to applying for accreditation, and there have been no significant changes in instrument type or method, the on-going DOC shall be acceptable as an initial DOC for that analyst.
 The laboratory shall have records on file to demonstrate that an initial DOC is not required.

 d) All demonstrations shall be documented.
 All data applicable to the demonstration shall be retained for a minimum of five (5) years and readily available at the laboratory.